-As work from the Charbit lab indicates that Hfq represses pdpA operon transcript abundance (Meibom et al., 2009) and we found that Hfq does not impact translation of the pdpA 5´ UTR, we hypothesized that cells lacking Hfq might have increased PdpB due to increased pdpB (and pdpA operon) transcript abundance.
+Since it has been proposed that Hfq represses pdpA operon transcript abundance (Meibom et al., 2009) and Hfq does not impact translation of the pdpA 5´ UTR, we hypothesized that cells lacking Hfq might have increased PdpB due to increased pdpB (and pdpA operon) transcript abundance.
 We compared mRNA isolated from wild-type cells as well as those lacking bS21-2 (ΔrpsU2) or Hfq (Δhfq) cells by qPCR, and found that pdpA and pdpB transcripts have large, statistically significant increases when Hfq is not present (42-fold and 69-fold, respectively) but the relative impact on iglA transcript is minor (2.5-fold increased) (Fig 1E); neither pdpA, pdpB, nor iglA transcripts are meaningfully impacted by the loss of bS21-2.

 If bS21-2 influences the abundance of T6SS proteins indirectly, through another post-transcriptional regulator, we expect that regulator would influence translation of essentially all the T6SS proteins without impacting transcript abundance.
 We have demonstrated that bS21-2 represses Hfq production and Hfq functions as a negative regulator of T6SS protein; this network could in theory lead to increased T6SS proteins in cells lacking bS21-2.
 But critically, Hfq only represses T6SS proteins encoded on the pdpA operon, and does so by reducing transcript abundance.
 Thus, our results suggest two distinct pathways of regulation for the genes encoding the T6SS: one in which bS21-2 improves efficiency of translation initiation from both operons, and one in which Hfq represses transcript abundance of only the pdpA operon.